Crypto Taxes Explained in June 2025

 For example:

-- Only $3,000 can be offset per year against ordinary income, but any remaining losses can be carried over to future years.
+• Only $3,000 can be offset each year against ordinary income, but any remaining losses can be carried over to future years.

-Now, you may not have wanted to sell Bitcoin, you did it to reduce your tax liabilities.
-Therefore, you could repurchase Bitcoin afterward to ensure you continue holding it.
+Now, you may not have wanted to sell your Bitcoin – but you could do it in order to reduce your tax liabilities.
+You could also repurchase Bitcoin afterward, to ensure you continue holding it.
 This strategy of selling and repurchasing is not allowed in traditional investments due to the “wash sale” rule, which requires investors to wait 30 days before buying the same asset.

 Hold Your Crypto for at Least 12 Months